latest nhpb_banner 1__compressed2

 The non-profit works to prevent evictions of low income tenants.
 There is rental assistance for the working poor or families facing homelessness.
 They assist families in an effort to also ensure they have heat for their home.
 Past due energy bills and rent can be paid, often by issuing no-interest loans to clients.

-Lake County Housing Assistance Office – The agency operates affordable apartments and houses that are rent subsidized.
-They also partner with the City of Ronan Housing Authority on this service, which may also include foreclosure counseling, loans, and emergency financial aid to pay rent to a private landlord.
-Call 406-676-5900 for information.
+Lake County Community Housing Organization operates affordable apartments and houses that are rent subsidized.
+They also partner with the City of Ronan Housing Authority on this service, which may also include foreclosure counseling, loans, and emergency financial aid to pay future recurring rent to a private landlord.
+Call 406-676-5900 for information with the office at 111 2nd Ave SW, Ronan, MT 59864.

 By Jon McNamara